 Chatting about your diverticulitis isn’t exactly party talk.
 This unpleasant condition, which occurs when tiny pouches inside the large intestine become inflamed, can cause intense lower abdominal pain, diarrhea, constipation, a fever, and sometimes a good deal of rectal bleeding.
-Following a liquid diet for a while can help treat it, but antibiotics, and sometimes even surgery, may be needed.
-In recent years, hospital admissions for elective surgery for diverticulitis have increased 25% to 30%.
-But these treatments for diverticulitis may be overused, according to a study published in JAMA in 2014.
+Following a liquid diet for a while can help treat diverticulitis, but antibiotics, and sometimes even surgery, may be needed.
+A few years ago, a study published in The Journal of the American Medical Association found that hospital admissions for elective surgery for diverticulitis had increased 25% to 30% and that surgery for diverticulitis may was likely overused.

-University of Michigan researchers reviewed the results of 80 studies of diverticulitis and its treatment.
-While the team agreed that antibiotic use and surgery are sometimes necessary, it concluded that there should be a lesser role for aggressive antibiotic or surgical intervention for chronic or recurrent diverticulitis than was previously thought necessary.
+The researchers reviewed the results of 80 studies of diverticulitis and its treatment.
+While the team agreed that antibiotic use and surgery are sometimes necessary for diverticulitis, it concluded that there should be a lesser role for aggressive antibiotic or surgical intervention for chronic or recurrent diverticulitis than was previously thought necessary.

 “I’d be loath to say don’t give antibiotics to patients with diverticulitis.
 It depends if they have clear cut diverticulitis accompanied by pain, fever, elevated white blood cell count, and an abnormal physical exam.
 You have to see if they have these findings,” says Dr. Norton Greenberger, a gastroenterologist and professor of medicine at Harvard Medical School.
 “If these are absent, the patient may have just symptomatic diverticular disease.”